 Fields of applied anthropology include:

-The minor increases a student's awareness of what it means to be human: the range of humanity is revealed.
-We live in a society, in a world which is multi-ethnic, multi-racial, multi-cultural.
-A student who is skilled at understanding the causes and consequences of human differences will be more successful at living and working in this world.
-Currently, anthropology minors are majoring in biology, education, english, geography, geology, history, music, plant science, psychology and sociology.
+The minor increases your awareness of what it means to be human - the range of humanity is revealed.
+We live in a society, in a world which is multi-ethnic, multi-racial and multicultural.
+As a student who is skilled at understanding the causes and consequences of human differences, you can be more successful at living and working in this world.

 Most anthropologists work outside academia.
 For example, an archaeologist may examine a construction site for historical material before a building is constructed.
 A forensic anthropologist may work closely with law enforcement agencies investigating homicides.
 A biological anthropologist may assist minority women in maternal and child health care programs.
 A cultural anthropologist may work with African villagers to structure culturally appropriate social and economic development.